Delboeuf illusion: Fish

 Fish have been repeatedly studied as well to understand if they perceive the Delboeuf illusion.
-Fish trained to select larger center circles for reward, responded to the illusion differently depending on the species of fish.
-A 2008 study of damselfish illustrated that damselfish responded to variations of the Delboeuf illusion in a similar ways to humans and dolphins, while guppies responded in reverse, selecting the circles with the larger annulus. bamboo sharks did not generally make selections significantly higher than chance during the testing, and only showed preference to larger diagrams in general.
+Fish trained to select larger center circles for reward responded to the illusion differently depending on the species of fish.
+A 2008 study of damselfish illustrated that damselfish responded to variations of the Delboeuf illusion in a similar ways to humans and dolphins, while guppies responded in reverse, selecting the circles with the larger annulus.
+Bamboo sharks did not generally make selections significantly higher than chance during the testing, and only showed preference to larger diagrams in general.

 Reptiles

-Bearded dragons and red-footed tortoise were both studied to understand if these species can perceive the Delboeuf illusion.
+Bearded dragons and red-footed tortoises were both studied to understand if these species can perceive the Delboeuf illusion.
 Bearded dragons showed action that suggests that they perceive the illusion in a way similar to humans.
-The tortoises however, showed no preference to larger portions (a similar problem found in the study of ring-tailed lemurs) and were thus not testable by the method that had been outlined by the test designers.
+The tortoises, however, showed no preference for larger portions (a similar problem found in the study of ring-tailed lemurs) and were thus not testable by the method that had been outlined by the test designers.